Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Player scores are now saved every few minutes to SQL DB (if extDB3 is enabled) instead of just when a player disconnects
 - Fixed: Search intel was using wrong index for intel array because of a removed intel
 - Changed: Deliver sidemission vehicle driver has to be a player now
+- Changed: No longer automatic radio messages spam when with AI is disabled

 3.90
 ATTENTION: ALL mission.sqm files have changed